olets/hometown-prompt-docs/docs/transient-prompt.md

 - appends the time the command was run — looks like `16:48:41-16:49:29` (`timeDrawn-timeRun`).
 This can be helpful when revisiting history.

 :::warning Heads up
-There's an edge case where prompts have different content depending on whether or not transient prompt is enabled.
+There's an edge case where prompts have different content depending on whether transient prompt is enabled.

-It comes up when changing the Git state outside of the shell.
+It comes up when changing the Git state from outside the terminal.

 Suppose you have a Git repo with one unstaged modified file.
 You open that directory in two terminals.
 Both terminals prompt's reflect the one unstaged modified file.
 Now in the first terminal you run `git add -A`.
 The first terminal now has a new prompt reflecting one staged modified file; the second terminal still has its prompt reflecting one _unstaged_ modified file.
 Now hit <kbd>Enter</kbd> in the second prompt.